Tomás Bairéad: Personal life and career

 Bairéad was a member of the Moycullen group of the Irish Volunteers (Óglaigh na h-Éireann) in 1916.
 He was a member of the IRB and Sinn Féin, and administered the IRB oath to new members.
 He was friendly with Liam Mellows and Proinsias Ó hEidhin, and others who were leaders of the 1916 Rebellion in county Galway.
 He was one of a group of Volunteers involved in the burning of the RIC Barracks in Rosmuc in 1920.
-For these and other republican activities he spent sometime in Galway Gaol.
+For these and other republican activities, he spent some time in Galway Gaol.

-Bairead commenced his journalistic career with the Galway Express, a weekly republican paper, in 1917.
+Bairéad commenced his journalistic career with the Galway Express, a weekly republican paper, in 1917.
 When paper's printing press was destroyed by the RIC, and Black and Tans in 1920, he transferred to the Connacht Tribune.
 During this period he had an address at 5 Nuns' Island, Galway.

 He was appointed to the staff of the Irish Independent on 18 September 1922.
 In 1945 he became responsible for the Irish language page.
 In 1930 he purchased the family home, 3 Beechmount Villas, Glasnevin, Dublin, where he lived until he retired to Moycullen in 1948.
 While with the Independent he travelled to and reported on various Celtic Congresses held in Wales, Scotland and the Isle of Man, and in 1943 he reported on Éamon de Valera's general election campaign.

 He wrote extensively during the 1930s and 1940s.
-His first collection of short-stories, Cumhacht na Cinneamhna, was published by An Gúm in 1936.
+His first collection of short stories, Cumhacht na Cinneamhna, was published by An Gúm in 1936.
 The collection received very positive reviews, with the Connacht Tribune writing, 'In originality, technique and language, those stories probably surpass anything of their kind published in Irish', and 'It will not be surprising if a few of those stories find their way among the classics', while the Irish Times wrote, "While the language is rich, idiomatic and adequate, the stories themselves could well be the authentic work of a novelist in any language'.
 Bairéad was awarded the O'Growney Award by the Irish Academy of Letters for this collection in 1937.